 Our goals are to share ideas, knowledge, and insight; to help improve the skills and abilities of our members; and to have some fun while enjoying photography.
 We recognize photography is changing, growing and with ever-emerging technologies, more exciting than ever!
 Gateway was one of the first local camera clubs to embrace digital photography and, as a result, we have some very knowledgeable digital photographers.
 Many award-winning members of Gateway Camera Club honed their talents and abilities through the mentoring they found at Gateway.

 Our club is very active and we meet on most Tuesdays from September to June 7:30 pm to 9:30 pm.
 Want to compete, learn and share?
 Check out our exciting schedule.
 Visitors and new members are always welcome.
 Just stop in and introduce yourself.
 We hope you'll soon find an aspect of Gateway that fits your interests.
 Please browse our website, learn more about what we do, and enjoy.
 And remember, enthusiasm is catchy.

-The slideshow to the right are images from our January 2022 Competition
+The slideshow to the right are images from our Image of the Year Competition

 Upcoming Events - All Meetings are on Zoom Until Further Notice